forester-bt/forester/docs/src/trace.md

 ```

-That will igve the following trace:
+That will give the following trace:

 ```
 [1]  1 : Running(cursor=0,len=1)